grafana/agent/docs/sources/flow/config-language/expressions/referencing_exports.md

 # Referencing component exports

 Referencing exports enables River to configure and connect components dynamically using expressions.
-While components can work in isolation, they're more useful when one component's behavior and data flow is bound to the exports of another, building a dependency relationship between the two.
+While components can work in isolation, they're more useful when one component's behavior and data flow are bound to the exports of another, building a dependency relationship between the two.

 Such references can only appear as part of another component's arguments or a configuration block's fields.